Turkish Levantine: Language

 There are some Levantine words that have been adopted in the Turkish language, such as "racon" (show-off) and "faça" (face).

 Religion

 Levantines are Western Christians, separated by their sects.
 Most of them are Catholics, while there are Protestants (mainly Anglicans and Baptists) among them.

 Levantines have their own churches in some cities.
-They are named according to their ethnicity or sect, such as Alman Protestan Kilisesi (German Protestant Church) or İzmir Baptist Kilisesi (Izmir Baptist Church).
-Churches in Izmir are sometimes called the 'Levantine Church'.
+They are named according to their ethnicity or sect, such as Alman Protestan Kilisesi (German Protestant Church) or İzmir Baptist Kilisesi (İzmir Baptist Church).
+Churches in İzmir are sometimes called the 'Levantine Church'.